-On 1 April 2013 the Government introduced the Business Rates Retention Scheme.
-This required the Council, for the first time to make a provision in the Collection Fund for successful appeals against rating valuations.
-The total provision made at 31 March 2016 was £12.025 million, of which £4.810 million relates to this Council's share of anticipated refunds.
+On 1 April 2013 the Government introduced the Business Rates Retention Scheme, which required the Council to make a provision in the Collection Fund for successful appeals against rating valuations.
+The total provision made at 31 March 2017 was £5.965 million, of which £2.386 million relates to this Council's share of anticipated refunds.